sickozell/SickoCV/README.md

 ![holder](https://github.com/sickozell/SickoCV/assets/80784296/92b1d5b1-265a-489a-848e-f504e30c96e5)

 #### - INSTRUCTIONS
-S&H / T&H selector let change the mode between Sample&Hold and Track & Hold
+S&H / T&H switch changes the mode between Sample&Hold and Track & Hold

 Sample & Hold: a trigger on TRIG input samples the last received signal on IN input that is sent to the OUT
 Track & Hold: until the gate on GATE input is LOW the IN signal is sent to the OUT.
 The last received signal is sent to the OUT until the GATE is LOW.